Gkcloud5/Better-future/04-Cloud and Devops Learning/02-Devops Nature/07- Benefits of DevOps.md

 * ### Reliability:
 	* Ensure the quality of application updates and infrastructure changes so you can reliably deliver at a more rapid pace while maintaining a positive experience for end users.
 	* Use practices like continuous integration and continuous delivery to test that each change is functional and safe.
-	* Monitoring and logging practices help you stay informed of performance in t
+	* Monitoring and logging practices help you stay informed of performance in real-time.

+* ### Scale:
+	* Operate and manage y